MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/ios.md

 ## Disable all services at runtime

-If you want to disable all Mobile Center services at once, use the `setEnabled` API.
-When disabled, the SDK will not forward any information to Mobile Center.
+If you want to disable all App Center services at once, use the `setEnabled` API.
+When disabled, the SDK will not forward any information to App Center.

 ```objc
 [MSMobileCenter setEnabled:NO];